Zokka-Dev/zokka-compiler/CREATING_A_NEW_PACKAGE_FOR_PACKAGE_OVERRIDES.md

 1. Be API-compatible with the original package.
 I.e. use the exact same module names and function/value names.
 2. Be clearly marked as a package to be used to override other packages.
-E.g. by convention all the Zelm packages used as overrides are named `$ORIGINAL_PACKAGE_AUTHOR-$ORIGINAL_PACKAGE_NAME-$ORIGINAL_PACKAGE_MAJOR_MINOR-override`.
+E.g. by convention all the Zokka packages used as overrides are named `$ORIGINAL_PACKAGE_AUTHOR-$ORIGINAL_PACKAGE_NAME-$ORIGINAL_PACKAGE_MAJOR_MINOR-override`.
 3. Not be published on the standard Elm package repository.
 4. Not be used as a normal dependency by any other package or application.